The hidden costs of a fixed-term business loan UK SMEs often miss

 1. Arrangement fees

-What this means in practice: On a £100,000 loan with a 2% arrangement fee, you're paying £2,000 to access the facility.
-If that fee is added to the loan balance, you're borrowing £102,000 and paying interest on the additional £2,000 for the full term.
+What this means in practice: On a £100,000 loan with a 2% arrangement fee (illustrative), you'd pay £2,000 to access the facility.
+If that fee is added to the loan balance, you'd be borrowing £102,000 and paying interest on the additional £2,000 for the full term.

-Over a three-year loan at 9% per annum, that £2,000 arrangement fee costs you around £2,280 in total when you factor in the interest on it.
+Over a three-year loan at an illustrative 9% per annum rate, that £2,000 arrangement fee costs you around £2,280 in total when you factor in the interest on it.
+(Rate used here is for illustration only; actual rates vary by lender and applicant.)

 What to ask: Is there an arrangement fee?
 Is it added to the loan balance or paid separately?
 Is it refundable if the loan is declined?